mshumayl/shumayldotcom/posts/approaching-truth-with-gpt.md

 ![Bing's AI search.](/images/bing-ai.jpg)
 *Bing's AI search.*

 Bing relies on a method they coin as "[grounding](https://www.searchenginejournal.com/how-bing-ai-search-uses-web-content/480643/)".
+A general form of this method is also known as retrieval-augmented few-shot prompting.
 Without oversimplifying things too much, what happens is that they provide more context within their prompting by injecting unstructured texts from relevant search results (web pages).
-This is determined by Edge's conventional search engine ranking method.
+This is the retrieval component of the system, powered by Edge's search engine (or a variant of it).
 This way, it is able to keep track of the source document of the injected texts.

-This means that the references provided by Bing are references from the additional context texts provided in the prompts, not the actual source of words in the initial training corpus.
-A distinction between additional context source and training corpus source needs to be considered very clearly here.
+This means that the references provided by Bing are from the additional context texts in the prompts, not the initial training corpus.
+It is important to distinguish between these two sources, and the reason for our avoiding this is explained in the following section.

 ## How does AI-Daleel approach text synthesis?
 Currently, there are two tasks that rely on GPT text synthesis in AI-Daleel.
 Namely, this is the AI Search feature and the AI Generate Notes feature.